Observational constraints on quantum decoherence during inflation: Power spectrum

 The next step is to calculate the source term, that is to say the convolution product between the power spectrum in the free theory and the Fourier transform of the environment correlator.
 This is done in details in \App{subsec:source} and here, we simply quote the result.
 By performing the angular integration, one can first show that \bea \int_{\setR^3} \dd ^3 {\bm k}' \, \tilde{C}_{R}\left( k'\right)P_{vv}\left(\left\vert \bm{k}'+\bm{k} \right\vert\right) &= \frac{\pi}{k}\int_0^\infty \dd p\, p \, P_{vv}(p) \int_{\left(k-p\right)^2}^{\left(k+p\right)^2} \dd z \, \tilde{C}_R\left(\sqrt{z}\right)\, , \eea see \Eq{eq:integral:Cz}.
 The integral over $p$ contains a UV part ($p>aH$, sub-Hubble scales) and an IR part ($p<aH$, super-Hubble scales).

-The UV part is finite and subdominant at late time.
-In any case, as usually done, it is regularised away by adiabatic subtraction~\cite{Bunch:1980vc, Markkanen:2017rvi}, which amounts to setting the upper bound of the integral over $p$ in \Eq{eq:integral:Cz:maintext} to the comoving Hubble scale $-1/\eta$.
+The UV part is finite, but is removed by adiabatic subtraction~\cite{Bunch:1980vc, Markkanen:2017rvi}.
+This amounts to setting the upper bound of the integral over $p$ in \Eq{eq:integral:Cz:maintext} to the comoving Hubble scale $-1/\eta$.

 The IR part is divergent, and can be regularised by imposing an IR cutoff, that corresponds to the comoving Hubble scale at the onset of inflation and that we call $-1/\eta_{\mathrm{IR}}$.
 In the integral over $z$, $\tilde{C}_R$ is such that it vanishes when its argument is larger than the comoving correlation wavenumber of the environment, $a/\lE$, and goes to a constant value in the opposite limit.
 Since the integral over $p$ is now restricted to super-Hubble modes, $p<aH$, and given that we assumed $\lE \ll H^{-1}$ when deriving the Lindblad equation (at least if $\lE\sim t_\uc$, see \App{sec:DerivingLindblad}), one has $p\ll a/\lE$.
 Two cases can then be distinguished.
 If $k\ll a/\lE$, both $\vert k-p \vert$ and $k+p$ are much smaller than $a/\lE$, and $\tilde{C}_R(\sqrt{z})$ is constant over its integration range.
 If $k\gg a/\lE$, both $\vert k-p \vert$ and $k+p$ are much larger than $a/\lE$, and $\tilde{C}_R(\sqrt{z})$ vanishes over its full integration range.
 This means that in \Eq{eq:integral:Cz:maintext}, one can simply replace $\tilde{C}_R(\sqrt{z})$ by $\tilde{C}_R(k)$, and one obtains \bea \int_{\setR^3} \dd ^3 {\bm k}' \, \tilde{C}_{R}\left( k'\right)P_{vv}\left(\left\vert \bm{k}'+\bm{k} \right\vert\right) &\simeq 4\pi \tilde{C}_R\left(k\right) \int_{-1/\eta_{\mathrm{IR}}}^{-1/\eta} \dd p p^2 P_{vv}\left(p\right)\, . \eea In \App{subsec:source}, it is shown how this formula arises as a leading order expansion in $H \lE$ starting from the ansatz~(\ref{eq:tophatcorrelation}), here we simply gave a heuristic argument.
 Finally, on super-Hubble scales and neglecting slow-roll corrections, the power spectrum in the free theory is given by $P_{vv}(p) = (2p)^{-1} (-p\eta)^{-2}$.
 Plugging this formula into \Eq{eq:integral:Cz:maintext:appr}, one is led to \bea \int \dd ^3 {\bm k}' \, \tilde{C}_{R}\left( k'\right)P_{vv}\left(\left\vert \bm{k}'+\bm{k} \right\vert \right) &\simeq \frac{2\pi}{\eta^2} \tilde{C}_R\left(k\right) \ln\left(\frac{\eta_{\mathrm{IR}}}{\eta}\right)\, . \eea